eerimoq/moblin/README.rst

 - Add Twitch/Kick Icons next to chat messages depending on which platform the message came from.

-- RTMP server for external video and audio?

 - Lookup Twitch channel id from channel name.
 Possibly login to Twitch.

 - Play music and short sound samples.

-- Record to disk.

 - Something that is important for professional streamers: Ad management.
 There are new endpoints to get and snooze the next ad schedule.
 No app uses it afaik yet.

   - https://dev.twitch.tv/docs/api/reference/#get-ad-schedule

-- Power off unused cameras?

 Import settings using moblin:// (custom URL)
 ============================================